Subscribe to updates

 Property Licensing Consultation

-The committee discussed the ongoing public consultation on property licensing in Islington, which began on 13 January 2025 and is scheduled to end on 13 April 2025.
-The consultation focuses on two proposals:
+The committee reviewed the ongoing consultation on property licensing in Islington.
+The consultation, which opened on 13 January 2025 and is due to run until 13 April 2025, focuses on two proposals:

-- Re-designating the Borough-Wide Additional Licensing Scheme: This scheme applies to houses or flats shared by three or four unrelated people from different households.
-The current scheme is set to expire in February 2026.
+- Re-designating the borough-wide Additional Licensing Scheme for a further five years.
+This scheme applies to houses or flats shared by three or four unrelated people from different households.

-- Expanding the Selective Licensing Scheme: Currently covering Finsbury Park, Hillrise, and Tollington wards, this scheme applies to privately rented homes occupied by one or two people or a single family.
-The council is proposing to extend it to nine additional wards: Barnsbury, Caledonian, Tufnell Park, Mildmay, Highbury, Junction, Laycock, Canonbury, and Clerkenwell.
+- Expanding the Selective Licensing Scheme to nine additional wards: Barnsbury, Caledonian, Tufnell Park, Mildmay, Highbury, Junction, Laycock, Canonbury and Clerkenwell.
+This scheme currently covers Finsbury Park, Hillrise and Tollington wards, and applies to privately rented homes occupied by one or two people or a single family.

-The council has also engaged MEL Research, a specialist market research consultancy, to assist with the consultation.
-MEL Research is undertaking face-to-face surveys of a representative sample of properties, 30-minute telephone interviews with a range of stakeholders, and focus group sessions with landlords and renters and their representatives.
+The council is working with MEL Research, a specialist market research consultancy, to support the consultation1.
+As part of the contract, MEL Research has been undertaking face-to-face surveys, telephone interviews and focus group sessions with landlords, renters, and their representatives.

 Quarterly Review of Housing Performance

-The committee reviewed the Quarter 3 Performance Report for 2024/25, which tracks progress against targets in delivering the council’s A safe place to call home
+The committee reviewed the Quarter 3 Performance Report for measures relating to homes and neighbourhoods.

 - Rough Sleeping: The number of people sleeping rough this quarter (10) is lower than last year (14).